 Below you will find an example of our daily routine.
 However, we occasionally deviate from these specified times and daily events.
-The needs of children vary and intensive play and experience phases should not be interrupted by schedules and timetables.
+The needs of children vary, and intensive play and experience phases should not be interrupted by schedules and timetables.
 It would hinder their development to not make time to play and to give time for the children's interests.

-Time Daily Events 8:00 - 9:00 Arrival of the children, joint breakfast, free play 9:00 - 9:30 Morning circle: welcome and dialogue with the children (children's conference) joint planning of the day with the kids -
+Time Daily Events 8:00 - 9:00 Arrival of the children, joint breakfast, free play 9:00 - 9:30 Morning circle: - Welcome and dialogue with the children (children's conference) - Joint planning of the day with the kids 9:30 - 11:30 Joint activities / group work / individual supervision / free play: - Within the context of project work - Outdoor play 11:30 - 12:30 group lunch 12:30 - approx. 14:00 - Brushing teeth - Naptime for young children - Quiet-time for the older children - Free play 14:00 - 17:15 Joint activities / group work / individual supervision / free play: - Within the context of project work - Outdoor play

-Time Daily Events

-9:30 - 11:30 Joint activities / group work / individual supervision / free play:

-within the context of project work

-- outdoors

-11:30 - 12:30 group lunch

-12:30 - approx. 14:00 brushing teethnap-time for young childrenquiet-time for the older childrenfree play

-14:00 - 17:15 Joint activities / group work / individual one-to-one-care / free play: within the context of project work outdoors

-Children joining us in the coming year have the opportunity of playing as part of a playgroup with the U3 children once a week Wednesdays from 10 a.m. to 11 a.m. from approximately May to July.
+Children joining us in the coming year have the opportunity to join our playgroup with the under 3 y.o. children once a week, Wednesdays from 10 a.m. to 11 am, from approximately May to July.
 This provides them the opportunity of getting to know the nursery's everyday life.